-As with non-metropolitan areas the respective authorities covered all areas of local government, but the distribution of responsibilities was different to that of the county/district structure.
+As with non-metropolitan areas the respective authorities covered all areas of local government, but the distribution of responsibilities was different to that of the county/local authority district structure.

-In 1986 however the metropolitan county councils were abolished, although the county areas (see map) are still recognised, especially for statistical purposes.
+In 1986, however, the metropolitan county councils were abolished, although the county areas are still recognised, especially for statistical purposes.

-The 36 metropolitan district councils were left as single-tier authorities, a status retained to date, and accordingly have more powers than their non-metropolitan district equivalents.
+The 36 metropolitan district councils were left as single-tier authorities, a status retained to date, and accordingly have more powers than their non-metropolitan local authority district equivalents.

 Metropolitan districts are subdivided into electoral wards.

-On the 1 January 2011, the GSS Coding and Naming Policy was implemented.
-This policy led to the creation of a new coding system (the 9 character codes) for all geographies held by ONS.
+On 1 January 2011, the GSS Coding and Naming Policy was implemented.
+This policy led to the creation of a new coding system (the nine-character codes) for all geographies held by ONS.
 For further information, please refer to the Code History Database (CHD).